raspberrypilearning/lego-data-dash/en/step_8.md

 For our example we will measure the **fine particles (PM2.5)** measurement.The term **fine particles**, or particulate matter 2.5 (PM2.5), refers to tiny particles or droplets in the air that are two and a half microns (or less) in width.
 The particles measured by PM2.5 are what make up most smoke and smog, and make it hard to see.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">Like inches, meters and miles, a <span style="color: #0faeb0">micron</span> is a unit of measurement for distance.
 There are about 25,000 microns in an inch.
 The widths of the larger particles in the PM2.5 size range would be about thirty times smaller than that of a human hair.
-These smaller particles are so small that several thousand of them could fit on the full stop at the end of this sentence.</p>
+These particles are so small that several thousand of them could fit on the full stop at the end of this sentence.</p>

 --- task ---